‘Playboy’ Vixen Zoe Gregory Flaunts Booty, Makes The Most Of Paparazzi Attention After Alex Rodriguez Claims

 Are Gregory’s claims about Alex Rodriguez legitimate or is this just a ploy for headlines and attention?
 The former Playboy Playmate isn’t the first person to claim A-Rod was connecting with other women as he was with J-Lo, and some suspect she may not be the last.

 For now, Jennifer Lopez and her new fiance seem to be doing their best to ignore all of the rumors.
-In contrast, Zoe Gregory isn’t being shy about making the most of the buzz she’s generating for the moment and she’s teased that Jennifer can give her a call if she wants to know more.
+In contrast, Zoe Gregory isn’t being shy about making the most of the buzz she’s generating for the moment, and she’s teased that Jennifer can give her a call if she wants to know more.